Madoka Haji

-Madoka Haji (櫨 まどか, Haji Madoka) is a Japanese football player.
-She plays for Suwon UDC and Japan national team.
+Madoka Haji (櫨 まどか, Haji Madoka) is a Japanese footballer who plays as a forward for Suwon UDC and the Japan national team.

 Club career

 Haji was born in Nagoya on July 8, 1988.
 After graduating from high school, she joined INAC Kobe Leonessa in 2007.
 In 2012, she moved to Iga FC Kunoichi.
 In 2018, she moved to Mynavi Vegalta Sendai.
 In 2019, she moved to the South Korean club Suwon UDC.

 National team career

 On July 30, 2017, Haji played for the Japan national team for the first time against Australia.
 She played seven games for Japan until 2018.